woojiahao/git-guide/03-first-commit/README.md

     Git will take a while to process the request and may prompt you to fill in your GitHub credentials.

-6. To verify that your changes have been made (adding `a.txt`), visit GitHub and navigate to the repository.
-You will now notice that there is a new file added, `a.txt`.
+6. To verify that your changes have been made (adding `names.txt`), visit GitHub and navigate to the repository.
+You will now notice that there is a new file added, `names.txt`.
 Hooray!

     ![]()